Admissions FAQ

 I’m trying to apply online, but I can’t find the program I am interested in!

 Some programs are not listed under the main campus (Fairbanks Troth Yeddha’); try changing the ‘campus applying’ to another campus.
-For example, you have to select Community and Technical College to find most occupational endorsements, undergraduate certificates, and associates, or the Interior Alaska Campus is where you can find the Associate of Science.
-I’m happy to schedule a Zoom with you to go over the application step-by-step if you wish!
+For example, you have to select Community and Technical College to find most occupational endorsements, undergraduate certificates, and associates.
+I’m happy to schedule to meet on Zoom with you to go over the application step-by-step if you wish!

-What are the deadlines?
+What are the admissions deadlines?
 Can I apply late?

 Occupational Endorsements, Undergraduate Certificates, and Associate’s programs do not have a set deadline, though we encourage you to apply as early as possible.
 Applying close to the start of classes may impact timelines related to financial aid and transfer credit.